crysiss/holo-alfa/increase-shopify-sales/shopify-red-flags-audit.md

 I provide a full 100% money-back guarantee on this offering.
 If you’re not happy with the audit results — I’ll give you a full refund, no questions asked.
 <h2>I’m interested!
 How do we get started?</h2>
-Please <a href="http://braiv.com/contact/" target="_blank" rel="noopener noreferrer">contact me</a> briefly describing your brand, your target audience and providing your store URL.
+Please <a href="/contact/" target="_blank">contact me</a> briefly describing your brand, your target audience and providing your store URL.
 If you’re a good fit for the audit, I’ll send you a scheduling link for the initial consultation.
 <h2>I have more questions about this service...</h2>
 And I'm happy to answer them.
-Please <a href="http://braiv.com/contact/" target="_blank" rel="noopener noreferrer">contact me</a> and I'll do my best to help you.
+Please <a href="/contact/" target="_blank">contact me</a> and I'll do my best to help you.